 “How to Make a Bird is a beautiful picture book.
 While the book on a literal level is about the process of shaping a bird and launching that bird into flight, the narrative offers a quiet and moving metaphor of the creative process.
 Perfectly matched text and artwork.
 A must for Stage 3 and High Schools – this resonates on so many levels.”

 “Some books make you stop and breathe.
 They leave a mark on your mind.
 They make you think.
 They are extraordinary.
 How To Make A Bird is one of those books.”

 - Winner, 2021 SCBWI Crystal Kite Awards, Australia & New Zealand Region

-- Shortlisted, 2021 CBCA Book of the Year Awards: Picture Book category
+- Winner, 2021 CBCA Book of the Year Awards: Picture Book category

-- Shortlisted, 2020 WA Premier’s Book Awards: Writing for Children category
+- Winner, 2020 WA Premier’s Book Awards: Writing for Children category

 Teacher’s Notes – Lower Primary, Upper Primary & Lower Secondary

 (by Walker Books, with a focus on classroom use – featuring curriculum links, discussion questions, further reading)